Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 ## Chosen
 From our perspective, we are grown

 Christians

-We have chosen to serve God, dedicate our live to him.
+We have chosen to serve God, dedicate our lives to him.

-From God's perspective He created us and chose to include us in something he was planning.
+From God's perspective, He created us and chose to include us in something he was planning.

 What is this?